QID Covered Call Strategy

 QID (ProShares - UltraShort QQQ), in the Financial Services sector, (Asset Management - Leveraged industry), listed on AMEX.

-ProShares UltraShort QQQ seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Nasdaq-100 Index.
+The ProShares UltraShort QQQ aims to deliver daily investment results, gross of all fees and expenses, that are two times the opposite of the Nasdaq-100 Index's daily performance.

 What is a covered call on QID?